"If you don't stand for something, you will fall for anything."

 Wholeness emerges through reclaiming honesty—speaking truth while holding acceptance.

-Speak up when needed: Learn to voice truth even when it's uncomfortable.
+Speak up when needed: Voice truth even when it's uncomfortable.

 Confront with courage: Develop the backbone to challenge falsehood and injustice.